jesperberth/automationclass/lab01/lab1.md

 Change ansible_user and ansible_password to your username and password

-Add below the first group, linuxservers
+Add after the first group, linuxservers

-[linuxservers]
-server1

 __Type:__